CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/data.md

 **Description**

-This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin, s2, geohash) with data from another enrichment query.
+This procedure enriches a query containing grid cell indices of one of the supported types (h3, quadbin) with data from another enrichment query.

 As a result of this process, each input grid cell will be enriched with the data of the enrichment query that spatially intersects it.
 The variable values corresponding to all intersecting enrichment features for a given input cell will be returned in an ARRAY column named `__carto_enrichment`.
 Each array contains STRUCTs with one field for each variable and additional measure fields `__carto_intersection`, `__carto_total`, `__carto_dimension`.
 See the output information for more details.

 **Input parameters**

-* `grid_type`: `STRING` Type of grid: "h3", "quadbin", "s2" or "geohash".
+* `grid_type`: `STRING` Type of grid: "h3" or "quadbin".
 A qualified table name can be given as well, e.g. `'project-id.dataset-id.table-name'`.
-* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3 or geohash, and INT64 for quadbin or s2).
+* `input_query`: `STRING` query to be enriched (Standard SQL); this query must produce valid grid indices for the selected grid type in a column of the proper type (STRING for h3, and INT64 for quadbin).
 It can include additional columns with data associated with the grid cells that will be preserved.
 * `input_index_column`: `STRING` name of a column in the query that contains the grid indices.
 * `data_query`: `STRING` query that contains both a geography column and the columns with the data that will be used to enrich the cells provided in the input query.
 * `data_geography_column`: `STRING` name of the GEOGRAPHY column provided in the `data_query`.
 * `variables`: `ARRAY<STRING>` of names of the columns in the enrichment query that will be added to the enriched results.
 * `output`: `ARRAY<STRING>`|`NULL` containing the name of an output table to store the results and optionally an SQL clause that can be used to partition it.
 The name of the output table should include project and dataset, e.g. ``['project-id.dataset-id.table-name']`` or ``['project-id.dataset-id.table-name', 'PARTITION BY number']``.
 If `NULL` the enrichment result is returned.
-When the output table is the same than then input, the input table will be enriched in place.
+When the output table is the same than the input, the input table will be enriched in place.

-If the enrichment of an input table wants to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
+If the enrichment of an input table is to be repeated, please notice that dropping the added columns will generate problems in consecutive enrichments as Bigquery saves those columns during 7 days for time travel purposes.
 We recommend storing the original table columns in a temporal table, dropping the input table and then recreating the input table from the temporal table.

 **Output**

 The output table will contain all the input columns provided in the `input_query` and one extra ARRAY column named `__carto_enrichment`.
 The array contains STRUCTs with one field for each variable.
 Additional fields will be included with information about the intersection of the grid cell and the enrichment features.

 * `__carto_dimension` dimension of the enrichment geography: 2 for areas (polygons), 1 for lines, and 0 for points.
 * `__carto_intersection` area in square meters (for dimension = 2) or length in meters (for dimension = 1) of the intersection.
 * `__carto_total` area in square meters (for dimension = 2) or length in meters (for dimension = 1) of the enrichment feature.